3 Mortgage Mistakes You Can’t Afford

 2. 100% Loans

 Granted, these work when used responsibly, but there are risks nonetheless.
 When you don’t put any money down, your loan to value is usually at least 100%, if not 110% or more.
 This means that you owe more than the home is worth.
 So what happens then if disaster strikes and your home is a total loss?
 Your insurance company will only pay the value, and you’ll be out the extra money.
-Additionally, if you need to sell any time in the next 3-5 years, you will probably have to sell at a loss, especially if there is a drop in the market and your home loses value.
-Try to put at least 5-10% down to ensure that this doesn’t happen.
+Additionally, if you need to sell at any time in the next 3-5 years, you will probably have to sell at a loss, especially if there is a drop in the market and your home loses value.
+Try to put at least 5-10% down to ensure this doesn’t happen.
+See

 3. Disregarding Inspection